nagyistge/ReniOS/README.md

 Doing mostly experimental features on it on the fly

-pictures of demo in issues
+- see pictures in issues ^

 -----------------------------------